microtick/node-operations/README.md

 GENTX-5.
 Email your gentx file (the output of the previous step indicated by the filename in quotes on the last line) as an attachment to mjackson@microtick.com

-## Step 4 - Running Node - COMPLETE PRIOR TO Monday, June 22, 2020 11:00 pm UTC
+## Step 4 - Running Node - COMPLETE PRIOR TO Monday, July 20, 2020 8:00 pm UTC

 All validators should perform the following RUNTIME steps